abcxyz/jvs/docs/jvs-ui.md

 </html>
 ```

 5. Create a `helper.js` at the root of the project with the following content.
-This file is holds the logic for building the request and handling the response from JVS.
+This file holds the logic for building the request and handling the response from JVS.
 ```javascript
 class Helper {
   popupRef;